10 – It’s a Sad, Sad Affair

 # 5 – Auberge Du Sanguer

 The fifth selection on our Caravan Songs list was released on an album that is our choice for one of the most interesting album titles in progressive rock music history.
 The album For Girls Who Grow Plump in the Night was issued in 1973.
+Listen to the sound of that beautiful guitar as it’s wrapped around by the crying string line.
+The track eventually explodes into a progress rock and roll groove that sounds close to the great Yes song “Your Is No Disgrace.”

 # 4 – Winter Wine

 If we had to choose one Caravan album to take on our space journey to explore new worlds, it would be the band’s third album In the Land of Grey and Pink.
-Every track form the great album could easily have ended up on this Top 10 Caravan songs list.
+Every track from the great album could easily have ended up on this Top 10 Caravan songs list.

-# 3 – “Can’t Be Long Now / Françoise / For Richard / Warlock”
+# 3 – Can’t Be Long Now / Françoise / For Richard / Warlock

-This epic fourteen minute piece was released on the band’s 1970 album entitled If I Could Do It All Over Again, I’d Do It All Over You.
+This epic fourteen-minute piece was released on the band’s 1970 album entitled If I Could Do It All Over Again, I’d Do It All Over You.

 # 2 – The Love in Your Eye

-Caravan may have been labeled deservedly so as a progressive rock band, but the group could come up with some great classic rock style licks at times.
+Caravan may have been labeled deservedly so as a progressive rock band, but the group could come up with some great classic rock-style licks at times.
 This one resembled Jethro Tull a bit in the opening groove.
 A great track from a superb album.
 Released on the 1972 Waterloo Lily album.

 # 1 – Nine Feet Underground

 Oh, how can you not love this amazing piece of music?
 The piece stretched out for an entire album side.
-It is the ultimate definition of 1970’s Progressive Rock that hailed from what some fans referred to as the Canterbury Bands..
+It is the ultimate definition of 1970s Progressive Rock that hailed from what some fans referred to as the Canterbury Bands.
 “Nine Feet Underground,” was issued on the band’s In the Land of Grey and Pink album.
 The record was the band’s third release.
 It was issued in 1971.

 No Responses